 A good to excellent credit score of around 670 or above is recommended.

 Why you should get Capital One Quicksilver

-You’ll get extended warranty protection at no charge on eligible items purchased with your credit card, instant purchase notifications to avoid fraud and two online shopping tools, Wikibuy and Paribus, to make sure you get the best deals.
+This card comes with extended warranty protection at no charge on eligible items purchased with your credit card, instant purchase notifications to avoid fraud and two online shopping tools, Wikibuy and Paribus, to make sure you get the best deals.

 Recommended credit score

-You should qualify for this card if your credit rating is good to excellent, around 670 or higher.
+You should qualify for this card if your credit rating is good to excellent (around 670 or higher).